-- Hypersensitivity to any component of the product (see "List of excipients"). - Second and third trimester of pregnancy (see "Special warnings and precautions for use" and "Pregnancy and lactation").

-- Lactation (see "Pregnancy and lactation"). - The concomitant use of Aprovel with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (glomerular filtration rate (GFR) <60 ml/min/1.73m) (see "Interactions with other medicinal products and other forms of interaction" and "Pharmacodynamic properties").
+- Hypersensitivity to the active substance or to any of the excipients listed in "List of excipients". - Second and third trimester of pregnancy (see "Special warnings and precautions for use" and "Fertility, pregnancy and lactation"). - Lactation (see "Pregnancy and lactation"). - The concomitant use of Aprovel with aliskiren-containing products is contraindicated in patients with diabetes mellitus or renal impairment (glomerular filtration rate (GFR) <60 ml/min/1.73m2) (see "Interactions with other medicinal products and other forms of interaction" and "Pharmacodynamic properties").